-If your diaper bag doesn’t come with a changing pad, you may want to consider including a small blanket.
+If your diaper bag doesn’t have a changing pad, you may consider including a small blanket.
 A blanket that’s soft (and washable) is a perfect surface to lay your baby on when no changing table is available.

 Pack some sturdy tissues or soft paper towels.
-These can come in handy for making sure your baby is thoroughly dry after you’ve used wipes to clean her.
+These can come in handy for ensuring your baby is thoroughly dry after using wipes to clean her.

-When you’re away from home, you won’t always have access to soap and water.
-When you can’t wash up, use hand sanitizer both before and after changing your baby.
+You won’t always have access to soap and water while away from home.
+When you can’t wash up, use hand sanitizer before and after changing your baby.

 Creams and ointments

 Pack the same creams and ointments you use at home.
-Buying samples sizes can save some space if your diaper bag is small.
+Buying sample sizes can save some space if your diaper bag is small.

-Pack a set of extra clothing for your little one, just in case he spits up or has a diaper explosion.
+Pack extra clothing for your little one in case he spits up or has a diaper explosion.
 It doesn’t hurt to pack a change of clothes for yourself, too!

 If your baby is used to having her diaper changed at home, the first time you change her somewhere else can be stressful.
 Giving her a pacifier (or something else that works well to soothe her) can make diaper changes away from home much easier for both of you.